 Today, the social contract – economic prosperity and well-being in exchange for political freedoms – is changing.
 So, too, is the political environment around Russian President Vladimir Putin.
 Recently, the Kremlin undertook a large-scale reshuffle of political personnel, with a number of regional presidential envoys and governors replaced.
 These changes have even impacted the presidential administration, where Putin appointed a new chief of staff, Anton Vaino.

-The latest move is the appointment of Sergei Kiriyenko, general director of Russia’s State Atomic Energy Corporation (Rosatom), to the position of first deputy chief of staff.
+The latest move is the appointment of Sergey Kiriyenko, general director of Russia’s State Atomic Energy Corporation (Rosatom), to the position of first deputy chief of staff.
 He replaced Vyacheslav Volodin, who became the speaker of the State Duma, the lower chamber of the Russian parliament.

 Kiriyenko is seen as an establishment liberal, who could easily get along with members of the opposition, including Boris Nemtsov, who was murdered in downtown Moscow on February 28, 2015.
 Before the 1998 default in Russia, Kiriyenko was the country’s prime minister, with many experts holding him responsible for fostering the economic crisis and the default.
 His government was eventually dismissed.

 As the leader of the liberal party Union of Right Forces (now defunct), Kiriyenko received a deputy mandate in the Russian parliament in 2000.
 The same year, he was appointed as Russia’s presidential envoy to the Volga Federal District.